om-mani-padme-hum/strapped/README.md

 learn but the curve should be very low.
 Most elements default to the last 'Col' (Bootstrap column) created; however, there are several exceptions:

-* Head defaults as child of last Html element
+* Head defaults as child of last HTML element
 * Title defaults as child of last Head element
 * Meta defaults as child of last Head element
 * Link defaults as child of last Head element